Taim Hasan: Life and career

 On December 6, 2007, Hassan received the Gold Medal in the Best Actor's Award category shared with Egyptian actor Yehia El-Fakharany at the Cairo Festival for Arab Media for playing the title role in the 2007 Ramadan Egyptian hit television series "King Farouk".

 Hasan's last television series, which was filmed in Morocco and Syria entitled Conflict on the Sand—a title that was changed from Days of Revenge—was released for worldwide broadcast in Ramadan of 2008 and was seen by many commentators as a revival of Beduin series in Arabic drama.
-The television series, a Beduin epic that takes place in the Gulf Beduin desert at the beginning of the 18th century, also starred Jordanian actress Saba Mubarak and Syrian actors Muna Wassef, Abdel Moneim Al Amayri, Hasan Awaytti and Basil Khayyat and is directed by Hatem Ali and written by Hany al-Saady.
+The television series, a Beduin epic that takes place in the Gulf Beduin desert at the beginning of the 18th century, also starred Jordanian actress Saba Mubarak and Syrian actors Muna Wassef, Abdel Moneim Al Ameri, Hasan Awaytti and Bassel Khaiat and is directed by Hatem Ali and written by Hany al-Saady.
 The series was produced by Dubai Media Incorporated in collaboration with Picture for Media Productions, a Syrian production company owned by renowned Syrian director Hatem Ali.
 Its estimated cost was over $6 million and it was based on the vision and poetry of Sheikh Mohammed bin Rashid Al Maktoum.

-Hasan has recently finished filming his first cinematic role in Egypt entitled Mecano, which is scheduled for worldwide release on January 28, 2009.
-The movie also stars Lebanese actress, Nour, and Egyptian actor, Khaled El Sawi.
+Hasan played a leading role in Mecano film, 2009.
+The movie also starred Lebanese actress, Nour, and Egyptian actor, Khaled El Sawi.
 This psycho-drama tells the story of a young architect, who is suffering from a rare disease that affects his short-term memory and who falls in love with Amira (played by Nour) who helps him overcome his ordeal.

-Taim is the lead character of all five seasons of the hit Lebanese series Al Hayba which features many well known Arab celebrities such as Muna Wassef, Rouzaina Lazkani, Cyrine Abdelnour, Valerie Abou Chacra, Nadine Nassib Njeim, Nicole Saba, Dima Kandalaft and Aimée Sayah.
+Taim is the lead character of all five seasons of the hit Lebanese series Al Hayba which features many well-known Arab celebrities such as Muna Wassef, Rouzaina Lazkani, Cyrine Abdelnour, Valerie Abou Chacra, Nadine Nassib Njeim, Nicole Saba, Dima Kandalaft, Aimée Sayah, and Mohammad Wasef.